-The RA proposes to submit the Final Report in support of its request that the Minister of Finance approve the RA's proposed budget of \$5,782,000 (a decrease of 9%) of total revenues and \$5,780,250 (a decrease of 9%) of total expenditure for the fiscal year 2021-22.
-It proposes to request that the Minister of Home Affairs make a regulation to establish that the Regulatory Authority Fees payable by ICOL and SubCOL holders (providers of electronic communications services) and electricity sectoral participants, are to fund the proposed budget.
+The RA proposes to submit the Final Report in support of its request that the Minister of Finance approve the RA's proposed budget of \$5,713,000 for total revenues (a decrease of 10%) and of total expenditure of \$5,707,225 (a decrease of 11%) for the fiscal year 2021-22.
+It proposes to request that the Minister of Home Affairs make a regulation to establish that the Regulatory Authority Fees payable by ICOL holders, SubCOL holders and electricity sectoral participants, are to fund the proposed budget.